Covid 19 coronavirus: Kathmandu manager claims unfair restructure during Covid-19

-A former senior manager employed by retail chain Kathmandu has accused the company of an unfair restructure after the affects of Covid-19.
+A former senior manager employed by retail chain Kathmandu has accused the company of an unfair restructure during the Covid-19 pandemic.

-Darren Barry, Kathmandu's former group design manager, claims that we was unfairly dismissed during the company's restructure, brought about by lost revenue because of the pandemic.
+Darren Barry, Kathmandu's former group design manager, claims that he was unfairly dismissed during the company's restructure, brought about by lost revenue due to the pandemic.

 In an application to the Employment Relations Authority, Barry, who had been in the role since May 2014, said the NZX-listed outdoor equipment and apparel retailer did not consult him properly over the proposed restructure and failed to offer him any redeployment opportunities.